Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

 \begin{eg} If $\V = \FinSet$ and $\size$ is the cardinality valued in $\Q$, then it is shown in~\cite{leinster:ec-cat} that if $X$ is a finite ordinary category that is skeletal and contains no nonidentity endomorphisms, then $X$ has M\"{o}bius inversion, and its magnitude is equal to the Euler characteristic of (the geometric realization of) its nerve. \end{eg}

-\begin{eg} If $\V=[0,\infty]$, then as noted by~\cite{lawvere:metric-spaces}, a $\V$-category is an \emph{extended quasi-pseudo-metric space}: ``pseudo-'' because $d(x,y)=0$ doesn't imply $x=y$, ``quasi-'' because $d(x,y)$ need not equal $d(y,x)$, and ``extended'' because $d(x,y)=\infty$ is allowed.
+\begin{eg} As noted by~\cite{lawvere:metric-spaces}, a metric space $X$ can be regarded as a $\V$-category for $\V=[0,\infty]$ as in \cref{eg:exp-size}, where the hom-objects $X(x,y)$ are the distances $d(x,y)$.
+In addition, $[0,\infty]$-categories also include the following generalizations of metric spaces: \begin{itemize} \item \emph{Pseudo-metric spaces}, which drop the ``separation'' requirement that $d(x,y)=0$ implies $x=y$ (though we still have $d(x,x)=0$ for all $x$). \item \emph{Quasi-metric spaces}, which drop the symmetry requirement $d(x,y)=d(y,x)$. \item \emph{Extended metric spaces}, which allow distances to take the value $\infty$. \end{itemize} An arbitrary $[0,\infty]$-category combines all of these generalizations, hence can be called an \emph{extended quasi-pseudo-metric space}.
+Note that a quasi-pseudo-metric space is precisely a $[0,\infty)$-category.
+Additionally, a pseudo-metric space is a metric space if and only if it is \emph{skeletal} in the category-theoretic sense (any two isomorphic objects are equal); but for a quasi-pseudo-metric space to be skeletal means only that $d(x,y)=d(y,x)=0$ implies $x=y$, so it may not be a quasi-metric space.

 With the family of $\R$-valued size functions $e^{-td}$ from \cref{eg:exp-size}, the resulting magnitude of an (extended quasi-pseudo-)metric space was defined in~\cite{leinster:magnitude} and has since been extensively studied; see e.g.~\cite{lm:mag-survey}. \end{eg}

+\begin{eg} If $\V= \N$ with the opposite ordering and monoidal structure $+$, a $\V$-category is a quasi-pseudo-metric space whose distances are all integers.
+For instance, this includes any graph with the shortest-path metric.
+Of course we can simply consider any such $X$ as a metric space and apply \cref{eg:mag-met}, but as we will see later this case has some special properties. \end{eg}